 Using Major Arcana cards in certain positions in a Tarot reading

 If you still want to incorporate the Major Arcana, you can also use these cards only for certain placements in a reading.

 A Major Arcana card could serve as a great summary or action card for an extensive reading.
-You can also use the Major Arcana card as a ‘bonus’ card that is selected for a purpose of providing an energy for the reading at the end.
+You can also use the Major Arcana card as a ‘bonus’ card that is selected for the purpose of providing an energy for the reading at the end.